Emotional Support Animal (ESA) Letter For College Students

 Americans with Disabilities Act (ADA)

 While the Americans with Disabilities Act (ADA) primarily covers service animals, it still protects students with ESAs.
-The ADA ensures that students with disabilities receive reasonable accommodations.
+The ADA makes sure that students with disabilities receive reasonable accommodations.
 While it does not specifically require ESAs to be allowed in all areas of the campus, it supports the rights provided under the FHA for housing.
 This means that while your ESA may not be allowed in classrooms or dining halls, they are protected in your living space on campus.

 Section 504 of the Rehabilitation Act